Information will follow shortly

 In Madrid, the official language is Spanish, but you will also most likely get through in English.

 The official language of the EMS2019 Congress is English.
 All abstract submissions and presentations should be in English.
 There will be simultaneous translation into Spanish in the plenary room and a room to present the local scientific works.

 Some participants belonging to countries outside the framework of the European Union or the Schengen Treaty may require a visa to enter Spain.
 You can find information at the Ministry of Foreign Affairs.

 The registration fees do not include the insurance of participants against personal accidents, sickness, and cancellations by any party, theft, loss or damage to personal possessions.
 Participants are advised to take out adequate personal insurance to cover travel, accommodation, cancellation and personal effects.

-In Copenhagen, tipping is not a tradition.
-If you receive an extraordinary good service, you are welcome to reward it with a tip, but it is not expected.
+In Madrid, tipping is at your discretion.
+Anyway, if you receive a good drink/meal service, you are welcome to reward it with a tip.

 Some participants belonging to countries outside the framework of the European Union or the Schengen Treaty may require a visa to enter Spain.